aborroy/alfresco-opensearch-neural-search/README.md

 ## Running as a container

-Build the Docker Image using following command:
+Build the Docker Image using following command (JAR file for `alfresco-neural-search` needs to be built before building the Docker Image):

 ```
+cd alfresco-neural-search
 docker build . -t alfresco-neural-search
 ```